yktoo/yktoo.com/content/blog/0315/index.en.md

 * Individual ski areas are only connected by snowboard-unfriendly [surface lifts][wiki:en:Surface_lift] (ski tows), which drag you with the speed of a snail for a long, long distance, and there's no alternative to them.
 Moreover, all those inter-area lifts got closed at 4 PM, whereas all the others would run until 5 PM or so.

 So to sum this all up, I don't think I'll ever come here again.
-Not that it's bad in //Les Sybelles//, but there are better places!
+Not that it's bad in {{< fl "Les Sybelles" >}}, but there are better places!

 ---